Krisell/Krisell/README.md

 **Technical goals**: Continue to strive for deep understanding.
 Contribute more to open source.
 Especially interested in computer/web security, cryptography and web performance.

-**Future plans**: I plan on working as a teacher again eventually, but currently the web development world is way too exciting.
+**Future plans**: I plan on working as a teacher again in the future, but currently the web development world is way too exciting.

 **Fun fact**: Competitive powerlifter and absolutely-not-competitive disc-golfer.